omkar2611/Projects/README.md

 ### Lego Analytics
-Lego is a household name across the world, supported by a diverse toy line, hit movies, and a series of successful video games.
+Lego is a household name across the world, supported by a diverse toy line, hit movies, and a series of successful video games.<br>
 **Objective:** Explore a key development in the history of Lego and answer the questions by plotting the graphs.

 ### Sales Data Exploration and Visualisation